15 min read

 Frequently Asked Questions

 In a centralized procurement model, one procurement team handles purchasing for the entire organization, allowing for better spending control and compliance with the established procurement policy across locations.
-On the other hand, decentralized purchasing involves each department or location managing its own buying process.
+On the other hand, decentralized purchasing involves each department or entity managing its own buying process.
 This model can seem more flexible, but it also results in higher costs and less efficient buying.

 Centralized purchasing brings a bunch of perks to the table.
 First, it helps companies save money by pooling buying power and getting better deals from suppliers.
-It also cuts down on duplicate orders, reduces paperwork, and makes tracking spending way easier.
+It also cuts down on duplicate orders, reduces paperwork, and makes spend tracking way easier.
 Plus, with one team managing everything, companies get better consistency, fewer mistakes, and stronger supplier relationships.
 When all entities and departments rely on one centralized procurement process, it’s easier to spot issues, track performance, and stay compliant.

 Ready to reap the benefits of a centralized purchasing system?